36 Hours in Buenos Aires Argentina, is not enough time...

 La Virtua Tango Club has some great Empanadas, which is perfect to eat right before a night of dancing.
 If you can't get to Argentina, try this Argentinian Empanada Recipe.

 This was one of the most moving, startling, and horrifying things I have witnessed in my travels so far.
 The message of this park comes in second to the Holocaust Museum in Israel, with the impact it had on me.

-The park was built for the 30,000 Argentinian nationals who were being massacred during the ‘Dirty War’.
-Bodies were burned under bridges in day-light with cars being able to drive by and see this happening.
-Small graves now line the area in memory of those who were killed.
+The park was built for the 30,000 Argentinian nationals who were being massacred during the 'Dirty War'.
+Bodies were burned under bridges in day-light hours with cars being able to drive by and see this happening.
 Those who asked questions about the Presidents brutal dictatorship were taken and tortured in various areas around Buenos Aires.

 They are still finding individuals who were killed during this dirty war, where the president sponsored his terrorism with the State money.
 The only reason that it was discovered that this was happening was when the World Cup was held in Buenos Aires.
 There was a subdued tone to the city, people didn't want to talk to the reporters for fear of being taken.
 Reporters started to hear things mentioned, rumors, and then the investigations into disappearances started.